rab175/311_Project/README.md

 The deliverable for this project will be two components:

 1. A Jupyter notebook for a presentation.
-This will end up being the readme on your github.
+This will end up being the README in your capstone project GitHub repository.
   * The Jupyter notebook will have two components:
     1. An **_Abstract_** section that briefly explains your problem, your methodology, and your findings, and business recommendations as a result of your findings.
 This section should be 1-2 paragraphs long.
     2. The technical analysis for a data science audience.
 This detailed technical analysis should explicitly follow a Data Science Process as outlined in the previous section.
 It should be well-formatted and organized, and should contain all code, visualizations, and detailed explanations/analysis.